mrkplt/obsidian-random-tables/agent_context/features.md

   - Tests for edge cases (empty content, whitespace, etc.)

 ## User Experience
+- Settings can be configured through the Obsidian settings panel
+- Changes to settings take effect immediately for new commands
+- Settings are persisted between Obsidian restarts

+## Technical Implementation
+- Settings are managed through Obsidian's settings API
+- CommandLoader uses a getter function to always access current settings
+- Settings changes don't require plugin restart

+## Known Limitations
+- Settings UI is functional but may change in future versions
+- Some settings may not be fully implemented yet
 - Users create markdown files in the RandomTables/ directory
 - Each file can contain multiple tables separated by `---`
 - Tables can have optional headers or be simple lists